-On average, every US dollar invested in water and sanitation provides an economic return of eight US dollars1
+On average, every $1 invested in water and sanitation provides a $4 economic return.1

 Resource LinksLook for more facts in our collection of Water Resource Links.

 - World Health Organization.
 (2012).
 Global costs and benefits of drinking-water supply and sanitation interventions to reach the MDG target and universal coverage.

 - OECD.
 (2013).
 Financing Water and Sanitation in Developing Countries: The Contribution of External Aid.

 - OECD.
 (2013).
 Total DAC flows at a glance.
 Accessed July 9, 2014.